brandjtc/Emergency-Review-Scraper-and-Analysis/guide/ios_scraper_guide.md

 ```

 Next, constant variables should be set.
 REVIEWBATCHCOUNT sets how many reviews should be gathered from each app, to the nearest multiple of 20.
 E.G., 1 gives 20 reviews and 38 gives 40 reviews.
 Setting this value to -1 will give all reviews for an app.

+Sleep time range tells the review scraper how long it should wait between reviews to scrape more.
+Currently, it waits 1-2 seconds between batches using a range of 1-2.
 ```python
 REVIEWBATCHCOUNT=-1
 SLEEP_TIME_RANGE = (1, 2)